BizarroBull/YouTube-Stat-Displayer/docs/readme.md

 3. If the APIs & services page isn't already open, open the left side menu and select APIs & services.
 4. On the left, choose Credentials.
 5. Click Create credentials and then select API key.

+## Enable YouTube v3 api

+1. Go to the API Console. https://console.developers.google.com/
+2. From the projects list, select your project that you created the API key for.
+3. If the APIs & services page isn't already open, open the left side menu and select APIs & services.
+4. On the left, choose Enabled APIs & services.
+5. Click Enable APIs and services.
+6. Click YouTube Data API v3
+7. Click Enable.

 ## Testing your channel ID and API key